kevgo/git-scale-poc/documentation/scalable-git-development.md

 ### Sparse checkouts

-A complete clone of all 1.2 GB and 33,000 files takes around **4 minutes**.
+A complete clone of all 1.2 GB and 33,000 files in the GitLab codebase takes around **4 minutes**.

 Utilizing
 [Sparse checkouts](https://git-scm.com/docs/git-sparse-checkout) and